 - Not having a partner or the right partner in place:- Trying to find a home for the implementation and management of an employee advocacy programme within an organisation can prove tricky.
 Challenges range from not really understanding where it should sit through to not having sufficient expertise or internal resources to effectively get the programme off the ground and keep it running.
 An experienced partner brings all the required skills, experience and resources to the party and is able to wholly focus on the programme while you get on with the business of running your business.
 Generally then, after a defined period,

-once the programme has been embedded in the culture of the organisation and participants are participating in a way which is self-fulfilling, the partner can take a more arm’s length approach by providing peripheral services such as the monitoring and feedback roles.
+- and once the programme has been embedded in the culture of the organisation and participants are participating in a way which is self-fulfilling, the partner can take a more arm’s length approach by providing peripheral services such as the monitoring and feedback roles.

 Another analogy of an employee advocacy programme is that each element of the programme is like a spoke in a wheel.

 If one spoke is weak or missing, the rim will fail at some point.